rogue707Dev/laravel-blog/README.md

-## Todo App is a Todo List Application.
+## Laravel Blog is a complete Blog Application.

 Laravel Blog is a complete blogging content management system.